Albanian lek

 The lek (leku shqiptar; indefinite singular lek, definite plural lekët, indefinite plural lekë; sign: L; code: ALL) is the currency of Albania.
 Historically, it was subdivided into 100 qintars (qindarka; singular qindarkë).

 History

 The lek was introduced as the first Albanian currency in February 1926.

-Before then, Albania was a country without a currency, adhering to a gold standard for the fixation of commercial values.
-Before the First World War the Ottoman Turkish piastre was in full circulation, but following the military occupation of the country by various continental powers the gold franc (Franc Germinal) was adopted as the monetary unit.
-In 1923 Italian paper circulated at Shkodër, Durrës, Vlorë, and Gjirokastër, and the Greek drachma at Korçë, the values of which varied according to locality and the prevailing rates of exchange as compared with gold.
+Before then, Albania was a country without a currency, using a gold standard to fix commercial values.
+Before the First World War, the Ottoman Turkish piastre was in full circulation.
+During the occupation of Albania by Austria-Hungary, paper notes of the Austro-Hungarian krone were imposed on the population.
+Albanians were reluctant to use these notes and only did so in exchanges with the occupiers.
+The majority of the population used gold and silver piastres, or gave up on money altogether and bartered instead.
+In 1923, Italian paper circulated at Shkodër, Durrës, Vlorë, and Gjirokastër, and the Greek drachma at Korçë, the values of which varied according to locality and the prevailing rates of exchange as compared with gold.

+Gold standard

+From 1926 to 1939, the Albanian leke adhered to the gold standard de jure, with leke banknotes being convertible to gold.
+The leke's conversion to gold was guaranteed and the issue of gold francs was limited to three million units.
+Due to the gold standard, until 1939, the leke did not undergo significant inflation, and the amount of currency in circulation remained relatively constant.
+Following the Italian invasion of Albania, the entire gold reserves of Albania, totaling 300,000 gold francs, were confiscated and sent to the Reichsbank in Berlin.
+This action, coupled with the introduction of the Italian lira in Albania, led to significant inflation and the devaluation of the leke.